Skip to Main Content

 Newspaper clippings and other papers related to two snowmobile expeditions from northern Canada to the North Pole organized by Ralph Plaisted.

-MNHS call number: See the finding aid in the library (P1990)
+MNHS call number: See more information in the catalog record (P1990)

 Trans-Antarctica Expedition Records.